Kochava will help advertisers navigate new restrictions for click-through conversion data

 Why is Facebook making this change?

 Facebook sees this as an important step in evolving alongside the advertising industry.
 Facebook is exploring a new experience to meet the needs of advertisers and their partners.
-Our team has been and will be in close communication with Facebook, and they have advised that further updates on what we can all expect moving forward will be available by late September.
+Facebook has advised that further updates on what we can all expect moving forward will be available by late September.

 What does this change mean for advertisers?

 After October 29th, only aggregated conversion reporting will be available for measurement purposes.
 If you presently run reports and ingest device-level, click-through conversion data or have it sent via custom postbacks to your internal systems for performance measurement, be aware that this will no longer be an option.

 What does this change mean for mobile measurement partners (MMPs)?

 The Kochava integration with Facebook will continue to operate as it does today.
 Kochava will still receive row-level data from Facebook to support measurement reporting.
 The primary impact of these changes is the requirement to restrict measurement reporting to our mutual clients in aggregate-only formats.

 How can Kochava help advertisers navigate this change?